This marathon promises a printable bib and a chance to brag on social media — no running required

 Scheele told his followers the idea came from talking with a runner friend who bragged about being able to say he ran in marathons.
 Scheele said he could say he ran in marathons, too — if he lied.

-After that conversation, Scheele realized he could pull the fib off with the help of friends online.
+After that conversation, Scheele realized he could pull off the fib with the help of friends online.
 They just needed to create a race that appeared authentic.

 In 2013, they organized a fake marathon and called it Run Free — “because it was free of running,” Scheele said.
 More than 1,000 people signed up from 24 countries, he said.